 "I axed at the public," said Beck, proud of his diplomacy.
 "They keeps a sarvant vot takes half a pint at her meals.
 The young lady's ma be a foriner."
+A least tom a least tom A

 "A foreigner!
 Then she lives there with her mother?"